Skip to content

 Note

-By default, the plugin is using the credentials defined in the main configuration.py for Napalm (NAPALM_USERNAME/NAPALM_PASSWORD).
-It's possible to define specific credentials for each onboarding task.
+By default, the app is using the credentials defined in the main nautobot_config.py for Napalm (NAPALM_USERNAME/NAPALM_PASSWORD/NAPALM_ARGS).
+It's possible to define specific credentials for each onboarding job execution.

 Onboard a Cisco NXOS Device Running the nxapi Feature